Written by Emily Rodriguez, RDN, CSSD · Checked against primary sources by FormBlends Medical Team

 You can also ask your for referrals to mental health professionals who specialize in this area.
 Your provider should be someone who cares about your mental well-being, not just your weight.

 Be honest about your struggles.
 Many people hide body image concerns because they feel they should be grateful for their weight loss.
-But struggling with body image after weight loss does not mean you are ungrateful.
-It means you are human.
+But struggling with body image after weight loss doesn't mean you're ungrateful.
+It means you're human.

 Read more about the broader to understand how your emotional experience fits into the bigger picture.